Skip to content

 • Production Time: The Production time category accounts for all the run time of the machine or line.

-• Planned Stop: This category contains all stops that are intended by the user of the application.
+• Planned Stop: This category contains all stops that are scheduled for the production.
 That could be, for example, planned maintenance, a shift break, a holiday, or simply a weekend, where the machines and lines are not producing.
 These times are not considered for the calculation of OEE but are important for the calculation of the Total Effective Equipment Performance (TEEP).
 Furthermore, no OEE is calculated during planned stops.

 The following table shows which major time category impacts which KPI: